 Seems at one point, I was inside the building listening to the radio, and thinking it was ok to do so.

 There is a lady in the passenger seat.
-(I don’t know why she’s there, don’t know who she is, but perhaps I’m taking her home?) we both have a small yellow square-shaped thing that have been placed on the floor behind us.
+(I don’t know why she’s there, don’t know who she is, but perhaps I’m taking her home?)
+We both have a small yellow square-shaped thing that has been placed on the floor behind us.
 I put my arm back, making sure hers, and mine, don’t get mingled.

 As I’m driving out of the lot, I notice the people speeding out, and no one crashing.
 Jason(?) is in a royal blue car in front of me.
 I barely bump him because of not slowing down soon enough.
 I’m looking at the car, so I don’t notice if he registered it, or not.

 It’s my turn to drive out of the lot.
 The cars on the street are speeding past.
 I speed out into the street without getting hit.

 I’m with a handful of people, walking along the corridors of a senior center living center.
 The rooms are like an apartment.
 Colleen (Petersen?) walks in front of us, right to left, carrying a bag of dirty plates/dishes, just coming from a gathering of ?
 I think I say something to her as she passes, but she doesn’t say anything, only smiling, then opens a door and goes inside, shutting the door.

 Somehow the group of us has gotten lost as to how to get outside.
 A worker points out a door by us just as we see it, and go outside.